 6 Must-sees in Rome

-A trip to Italy wouldn't be complete without checking these destinations off your list.
+A trip to Italy wouldn't be complete without visiting these places.

 A journey to Italy isn’t complete without exploring the timeless brilliance of the Eternal City.
 The city’s nickname originated from ancient Romans, who believed that Rome would always be a powerhouse while other cities and empires would rise and fall.
 The Romans were incredibly smart and advanced, but unfortunately they weren’t psychics!
 The city had its fair share of good fortune and hardships in the last few millennia.
 A visit takes you back in time and provides a visual record of intricate history through art, architecture, food and culture.